 The cabin both delights and annoys.
 The leather upholstery and other surfaces with contrast stitching got me — everything looks and feels high-quality.
 The seats themselves are supportive and comfortable, and there's ample padding in many places, like the center armrest.

 The rest of it needs work.
 The woodgrain trim looks as phony as it is, and some areas lack sufficient padding, like the door armrests.
 I'm not too keen on the cabin's layered design, either; it's busy, with too many shapes, patterns and materials competing for eyeballs.
 The 2019 model looks to have a less cluttered, more streamlined interior design.

 The lack of continuity carries over to the multimedia system, too.
 The control panel looks like the inside of my head after grad school orientation; all the working pieces are there, but they need to be better corralled and displayed to make cohesive sense.
 The controls are oddly mismatched and a lot to take in, both visually and tangibly.
 It's a strange concoction of physical buttons, touch-sensitive panels and a standard 7-inch touchscreen.

-For 2019, Toyota went back to the drawing board with the multimedia system.
+For 2019, Toyota went back to the high-tech drawing board with the multimedia system.
 Overall, it has a cleaner, more minimalistic design with a larger touchscreen that appears to float in front of the dashboard.
 Bonus: The 9-inch screen is flanked by mechanical buttons and rotary knobs.

 In the 2018 model, once you figure out what type of doohickey controls which function, using the multimedia system for audio and navigation is easy thanks to a no-nonsense menu structure and responsive touchscreen.
 Changing the audio presets and inputting navigation destinations, for example, took just seconds.